espena/sosicon/README.markdown

 The above command will convert every *.sos file in current directory to corresponding shapefiles.
 The files will be written to the same directory with the same file title with tsv extension.

+## Build from source code

+###Linux/OS X
+To build from source code, check out the git repository, enter the src directory and run `make`.

+###Windows
+Project files for Visual Studio is included in the repository.
+Open src/sosicon.sln solution file in Visual Studio (Express) 2013 and build the project from there.

 ## Development
 Sosicon is not ready for release, although TSV conversion works well with some SOSI features like address points.
 The parser needs to be extended to include more features in accordance with the SOSI specification.

 ## Source documentation
 Documentation exists in html, rtf and pdf formats.
 See the doc directory within the repository or visit [sosicon.espenandersen.no](http://sosicon.espenandersen.no/) for an online version.